Rei-Ruimin/WHITEZENblog/README.md

 # WHITEZENblog
 A Static Blog for WHITEZEN

 WHITEZENblog is a static blog created for my friend, WHITEZEN, to post her fanfiction.
-Please be advised that the content is NSFW (Not Safe for Work) and is in Chinese.
+Please be advised that the content is NSFW and is in Chinese.

 [Visit the blog](https://blog.whitezenblog.top/)